 While everything often looks alright on the outside, your cat may have something going on internally.
 Hypertrophic cardiomyopathy is one of those silent diseases that cats are unfortunately very prone to developing.
 Some breeds of cats are more likely to develop this disease than others, but it is still something all cat owners should be aware of.
 Knowing what signs to look for can help this problem from going undetected.

-Because HCM happens internally, it often comes as surprise to cat owners.
-Heart issues may not be obvious until a cat is having problem, so it is important to know what to watch for.
+Because HCM happens internally, it often comes as a surprise to cat owners.
+Heart issues may not be obvious until a cat is having problems, so it is important to know what to watch for.

 A good physical examination will include auscultation, where your doctor will listen to your cat's heart with a stethoscope.
-Her or she will be searching for a normal heart rhythm, a murmur, or an arrhythmia.
+Your vet will be searching for normal heart rhythm, a murmur, or an arrhythmia.
 If an arrhythmia or murmur is heard, it may be an indication of heart disease such as hypertrophic cardiomyopathy.
 An X-ray and an ultrasound of the heart, called an echocardiogram, may be recommended to further assess your cat's heart.
 These tests won't fix a heart problem, but they can give your veterinarian a diagnosis and therefore a potential treatment plan.

 Labored breathing is usually identifiable by observing your cat taking quick breaths.
 A cat struggling to breathe may also have audible wheezes, its abdomen rising and falling instead of the chest, an open mouth or heavy panting, and pale or blue gums.
 If your cat isn't able to move oxygen through its lungs, it will have difficulties breathing and may be weak or collapse.